white-label-development/umbraco-fun/README.md

 xxxx.localtest.me > 127.0.0.1 trick is new (not Um specific)

+### "Implementor tips"

+Create pages, but without direct 'properties'.
+Instead, create Compositions and apply these to the pages.
+eg:
+New Compostion > Document Type without a Template > "Visibility Controls" > add umbracoNaviHide > TrueFalse. add hideFromXmlMap > true false.

+Other compositions might be "Content Controls", "Article Controls"

 ## snippets - mostly regarding data access.

 IPublishedContent is the standard model used for all published content.